ssbc/ssb-meta-feeds-spec/README.md

 old feed pointing and assigning the new feed as active in the meta feed.

-In case of backwards compability with clients that does not support a newer feed format or in the case of only wanting to support newer feed formats, maintaining muliple feeds with the same content would be an interesting avenue to explore.
+In case of backwards compability with clients that do not support a newer feed format or in the case of only wanting to support newer feed formats, maintaining muliple feeds with the same content would be an interesting avenue to explore.
 As the hash of the messages in the two